stanfy79/privy-whatsapp-api/README.md

 ### Won’t Have
 - Users sending transactions to a **tag or an ENS (.eth) domain address** instead of typing out long addresses.
 - A **privacy-layer integration**, such as the **E-ERC token standard**, that allows users to choose whether to send fully private transactions.
+- Merchants or companies able to pay invoice of freelancers and gig workers.

 ---